THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 When you are driving on the highway and get to your desired speed, set your cruise control on.

-You will save gas by limiting your acceleration and deceleration of speed.
+You will lower the amount of gas you use by limiting your acceleration and deceleration of speed.

 You will in turn get higher miles per gallon, saving money.

-In addition, your local shops may save you some money by using parts that are used instead of new.
+In addition, your local shops may save you some money by using private label parts instead of certified parts.